5 reasons why copywriters need a DAM (trust me, I’m a copywriter)

 So why are you here?
 Because you’re wondering whether or not you need a digital asset management (DAM) platform.
 Or maybe you’re just wondering what the heck a DAM is.
 If the latter, here’s a good read for you.
 If the former, I’ll make my case for why copywriters need DAM below.

 Let me be honest and say that before I came to work at a DAM company, I had never heard of DAM.
-And my first thought upon researching Brandfolder was, “Can’t I just use G-Drive for that?”
+And my first thought upon researching Brandfolder was, “Can’t I just use Google drive for that?”
 But then I got distracted by three emails from marketing colleagues asking where we were on X campaign, what the status was on the launch copy for Y campaign, and if I could grant them access to Z document.

 “If only there were a way for them to answer these questions themselves!”
 I yelled to the heavens.
 Well, there is and it’s called DAM.
 Why do copywriters need DAM?
 Because it allows your colleagues and clients to see exactly where you are with your work.
 Whether you’re collaborating with designers on a full creative campaign or simply working through about a thousand lines of social copy, you can upload it all to your DAM.

 Because your DAM is available to everyone in your company (without them having to wait for access to be granted) they can easily find the project they want an update on, and see where you are in the workflow.
 DAMs are also super searchable, no matter the naming convention.
 So if your SEO expert named a document in Morse Code (c’mon, we’ve all seen document titles like this), you’ll still be able to find it in your DAM.
 And if someone still has a question about your work, they can leave a comment right in your DAM, leaving your inbox blissfully empty.

 2. Why Copywriters Need a DAM: See Who’s Using Your Copy and How